flare-foundation/docs/docs/infra/data/deploying.md

 ### Where can I find the contracts I need to interact with as a price provider?

-The `PriceSubmitter` contract is deployed at a fixed [address](https://songbird-explorer.flare.network/address/0x1000000000000000000000000000000000000003): `0x1000000000000000000000000000000000000003`.
+The `PriceSubmitter` contract is deployed at the fixed address `0x1000000000000000000000000000000000000003`.
 All the other contracts are available as read methods on the `PriceSubmitter` contract.
 You should periodically check for updates to have up to date information.
 Any important updates and contract changes will be broadcasted to the community.

 ### Where can I browse the source code and documentation for contracts?

-All the important contracts are verified on the [Songbird Explorer](https://songbird-explorer.flare.network/blocks).
+All the important contracts are verified on the [Blocks Explorer](../../user/block-explorer.md).
 The main smart contract repo is referenced in the [Developer Docs](../../../../dev/) section.

 ### What are the important contracts I need to be aware of to be a price provider?